-If you’re looking to learn how to cook but don’t know where to start, you should look into taking cooking classes.
+If you’re looking to learn how to cook with basic kitchen skills, but don’t know where to start, you should look into taking cooking classes.
 With a cooking class, the process of learning to cook is made into a fun activity you participate in with friends or strangers who can become new friends.
 If you’re ready to try a cooking class of your own, here’s what you need to know to get the most out of the experience.

 Determine Your Goals

 It’s important to go into your cooking class with a set goal in mind.
 That doesn’t mean it has to be an extreme goal.
-Just wanting to have some fun and learn basic techniques is a perfectly acceptable goal.
+Just wanting to have some fun and learn basic kitchen techniques is a perfectly acceptable goal.

 The key is to know what you are trying to get out of your classes so that you can then have the best possible experience with the class you take.
 Having a set goal you are working for will help you to find the best match for your cooking classes.